bjornekelund/rbnskew/webserver/README.md

 Note that `updatewebdata` must be run before `updatehistdata` since the latter relies on the output from the former when the date changes.
-`updaterefdata` should be run last since it can take a very long time to run after a busy day like a major contest.
+`updaterefdata` should be run last since it can take many minutes to run after a busy day like a major contest.

 It is also possible to embed the text file in a Wordpress page using the *Insert PHP Code Snippet* plugin and the body code from the PHP scripts above.

 ```
 <?php